 Jointly use data without sharing it – a vision born in the early 80s after Andrew C. Yao published his seminal work on Protocols for Secure Computations– is approaching reality thanks to major advances in cryptography.
 Our research on trustworthy computing aims to lift this technology into the cloud and provide Bosch customers with new levels of data security and privacy.

 More than 50% of consumers

 have security and privacy concerns regarding the Internet of Things

-Cryptography on an industrial scale
+Cryptography in an industrial context

 These breakthroughs rely on end-to-end data protection that keeps data safe from unauthorized access throughout the whole data life cycle – in transit, at rest and in use.
 The underlying cryptographic techniques are called secure multiparty computation and homomorphic encryption.
-Both have a long history in the academic world, but until recently their limited efficiency has prevented industrial adoption.
+Both have a long history in the academic world, but until recently their limited efficiency has largely prevented industrial application.

 Today, performance is no longer the major inhibitor for real-world use.
 For that reason, our research at the intersection of cryptography and distributed systems now focuses on removing other barriers to industrial application.
 In this way we want to create truly practicable, scalable, and dependable solutions that are ready to prove their mettle in highly demanding application domains such as the automotive industry.